In what way does my ID and proof of funds have anything to do with my conveyancing in Penzance? Why is this being asked of me?

 You will have a problem when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
 Lloyds TSB Bank, Virgin Money, and Aldermore all have very detailed requirements when it comes to what is expected in a lease.
 Where a lender has been advised by their lawyers that the lease is defective they may refuse to grant the mortgage, obliging the buyer to pull out.

-I invested in buying a ground floor flat in Penzance, conveyancing was carried out June 1999.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Equivalent properties in Penzance with a long lease are worth £197,000.
-The ground rent is £55 yearly.
-The lease runs out on 21st October 2075
+I invested in buying a split level flat in Penzance, conveyancing formalities finalised August 2005.
+Can you please calculate a probable premium for a statutory lease extension?
+Equivalent flats in Penzance with a long lease are worth £260,000.
+The ground rent is £45 invoiced every year.
+The lease runs out on 21st October 2095

-With only 54 years remaining on your lease we estimate the premium for your lease extension to span between £32,300 and £37,400 as well as costs.
+With just 74 years remaining on your lease we estimate the premium for your lease extension to range between £8,600 and £9,800 as well as legals.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs without more comprehensive investigations.
+The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed investigations.
 You should not use this information in tribunal or court proceedings.
-There may be additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information before getting professional advice.
+There are no doubt additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first getting professional advice.